rsyncOSX/rsyncuidocs/content/en/docs/parameters.md

 Task-specific ssh parameters override global ssh parameters configured in the user settings.

 - ssh-port: specify if ssh utilizes a port other than the default port 22
-- ssh-keypath and identity file: typically, these are `.ssh/id_rsa`, set only if alternative keypath and identity file are to be utilized by ssh
+- ssh-keypath and identity file: typically, these are `.ssh/id_rsa`, set only if alternative ssh-keypath and identity file are to be utilized by ssh

 {{< alert >}}

 The values are marked red until validated OK.
-See section "Tools passwordless login" for info about validated values.
+Refer to section *"Tools passwordless login"* for info about validated values.

 {{< /alert >}}